 Stomach Ulcer Treatment in Wichita, KS

 As board certified, fellowship trained gastroenterologists, the physicians of KU-Wichita Gastroenterology in Wichita, Kansas specialize in diagnosing and treating stomach ulcers.
-If you suspect that you may be experiencing symptoms of a stomach ulcer, call (316) 293-3455 to schedule an appointment in Wichita, KS today!
+If you suspect that you may be experiencing symptoms of a stomach ulcer, call (316) 293-3455 to schedule an appointment at our gastroenterology office in Wichita, KS today!

 What is Peptic Ulcer Disease?